 Since 1953 when FEMA began to keep records, Mississippi has been hit by a hurricane from the Gulf of Mexico roughly once every four years.
 On top of this, the Magnolia State’s homes have the fourth lowest median value in the country.
 This combination of recurrent damage and high home insurance premiums make homes in Mississippi very expensive to maintain without a high payoff in home value.

-If you’re looking for your perfect car insurance quotes, look no further and compare in minutes!
+If you’re looking to compare insurance quotes, look no further and compare in minutes!

 While most of the world views tornadoes as fantastical twisters à la The Wizard of Oz, those who live in Kansas understand the extensive damage these cyclones can wreak firsthand.
 Often these tornadoes develop out of thunderstorms that can lead to severe flooding on top of the high-wind destruction.
 Unfortunately, most homeowners insurance policies do not cover this type of water damage.
 To be fully protected, Kansan homeowners would need to purchase flood insurance on top of home insurance policies that are already the fifth most expensive in the nation.